 Release & Upgrade Policy

 This document is for maintainers and operators preparing or consuming releases.
-It defines compatibility expectations, migration and rollback behavior, and a repeatable release checklist.
+It defines upgrade expectations, migration and rollback behavior, and a repeatable release checklist.

 Security Contact